If you want to find out about 'The Blood and Tears Walk' go straight HERE now. Otherwise keep reading for information about my 'Bloody London' book...

 Review from Fortean Times

-Stocks of 'Bloody London' are now fully available on Amazon.com as well as Amazon.co.uk and as of 25th June 2012 I have already 4 times as many online sales as I had in the whole of May 2012.
+Stocks of 'Bloody London' are now fully available on Amazon.com as well as Amazon.co.uk.

 In addition the book is selling really well on 'The Blood and Tears Walk'.
-A few days ago I sold 6 copies to 12 people on just one tour.
-Some people are buying the book straightaway before even doing the tour, and recently I had my first customer who'd bought the book in the USA but then came on the tour in London as well.
+Some people are buying the book and then coming on the tour in London as well.
 I guess this could be called having fans and I am very grateful.

-People are recognising that apart from anything else the book looks really cool (kudos to Amy at Crimson Publishing for her great work) and with the killer content (ahem...) it makes a really great gift for birthdays or other special events or anniversaries.
-We all like to have an author sign a book for us: to then have that author-signed copy, with its personalised message, given or sent to you as a present undoubtedly adds an extra thrill when you open the present.
+People are recognising that apart from anything else the book looks really cool (kudos to Amy at Crimson Publishing for her great work) and with the killer content (sorry) it makes a really great gift for birthdays, Christmas presents, etc. We all like to have an author sign a book for us: to then have that author-signed copy, with its personalised message, given or sent to you as a present undoubtedly adds an extra thrill when you open the present.

 If you are going to buy the book on the tour can you think in advance about what message you would like me to write either for you or the person you want to give the book to.
 I particularly liked the following charming and sensitive dedication that recently somebody wanted me to write: "To Keith - you are one sick bastard."